 WILLIAM EDWARDS, for many years the champion lightweight of America, was born at Birmingham, Warwickshire, England, on the 21st of December, 1844.
-When he was nine years of age he began to knock about that grimy town as an errand-boy, and literally fought his way along.
-He was a strong, robust boy, with light curly hair and soft blue eyes, lithe and active as a kitten, and always passionately fond of boxing and sparring.
-He was early put to work at a foundry, and was soon rolling railway pins.
+When he was nine years of age he back to knock grimy about that town as an errand-bov. with light curly hair and soft blue eyes, lithe and active as a kitten, and always passionately fond of boxing and sparring.
+He was early put to work at the foundry, and soon was rolling railway pins.
 He took readily to all manner of outdoor sports, and was renowned among his fellows for running, jumping, and wrestling.
 His parents, while Edwards was yet a lad, removed to Staffordshire.
 The "black" country, as the inhabitants call that region of coal-fields and factories, has always been celebrated for its fighting population, and Billy had his hands full all the time fighting boys who asserted their right to be considered "cock of the walk" in the neighborhood.
-He fought his first battle for money when he was sixteen at Smethwick, Staffordshire, and won his maiden victory against the local featherweight champion in a sharp and bloody fight lasting 30 minutes.
+He fought his first battle for money when he was sixteen at Smethwick, Staffordshire, and won his maiden victory against the local featherweight champion on a sharp and bloody fight lasting 30 minutes.